EliRoCas/MD-KeyCode/classTheory/THEORY.md

 };

 Here, the Parent component passes the sandwich value to the Child component via the lunchbox prop.
 The Child component then displays what’s inside the lunchbox.

+Another way to explain prop is "They are incoming elements that you pass as a property inside the function".